FeiLiuEM/RoseTTAFold-local-server/README.md

 `conda install --yes --file requirements.txt`

-Or, you can also install the environment by conda command:
+Or, you can also create the environment by conda command:

 `conda env create -f RFlocalserver.yaml`